 A Place of Horses and Healing

 Angel Reins Stable is a place of horses and healing.
 In addition to providing a loving home for rescue horses, our programs serve (at no charge) veterans, survivors of human trafficking and others suffering from PTSD, depression, anxiety, grief and more.
-Located on 40 acres in St. Augusta, MN, the nonprofit is in the process of purchasing 10 additional acres adjacent to the barn.
-On this parcel we are building a stable (indoor arena and office) to better serve the horses and humans alike.
+Located on 40 acres in St. Augusta, MN, a 501c3 nonprofit is in the process of purchasing 10 additional acres adjacent to the barn.
+On this parcel we are building a stable (indoor arena and office area) allowing us to serve our clients year round.

 Veterans of the